Negligence trial in France casts shadow over IMF's Lagarde

 Lagarde, who was France's finance minister from 2007 to 2011 before becoming IMF Managing Director, could face up to a year in jail and a fine of 15,000 euros if convicted.

-A guilty verdict risks plunging the IMF into a new leadership crisis after Strauss-Kahn's shock departure.
+A guilty verdict risks plunging the IMF into a new leadership crisis.

-"She's very determined to defend herself," her lawyer Patrick Maisonneuve told Reuters.
+"She's very determined to defend herself," her lawyer, Patrick Maisonneuve, told Reuters.

-The IMF's board, which gave her a new five-year mandate earlier this year, has said it stands behind its chief.

-The executive board "continues to express its confidence in the managing director's ability to effectively carry out her duties," IMF spokesman Gerry Rice told a news briefing in Washington on Thursday.
+The IMF's board "continues to express its confidence in the managing director's ability to effectively carry out her duties," IMF spokesman Gerry Rice told a news briefing in Washington on Thursday.

+Lagarde, who was reappointed by the IMF to another five-year term in February, has been applauded by global finance leaders for her work at the IMF, where she has pushed member governments for stronger action to boost economic growth and engineered a historic move to include China's yuan into the fund's currency basket.

+"Whether it is pressing for stronger and more inclusive growth or pushing back against the forces of protectionism, Christine’s approach is a combination of tireless effort and a focus on solutions," U.S. Treasury Secretary Jack Lew said in a statement to Reuters.

 The case goes back to when Tapie sued the state for compensation after selling his stake in sports company Adidas to Credit Lyonnais in 1993.